The National Archaeology Museum is housed in the former dormitory of the Jerónimos Monastery

 How to Get to the National Archaeology Museum

 Belém is best reached by the Cascais train that departs from Cais do Sodré station in the center of Lisbon.
 It departs every 20 minutes, and takes just 7 minutes to reach the station in Belém, from where it’s just a short walk up the road to the monastery and the museum.
-Tram 18 stops by the monastery and is the recommended alternative to the train.
-Tram 15 is the most popular choice, but it’s usually too crowded to be recommended.
+Tram 15 actually remains the most popular choice to get to Belém from downtown Lisbon, but it’s usually too crowded to be recommended.

-You may ride the train and the trams (as well as the city’s metro, buses and funiculars) for free with the Lisboa Card.
+You may ride the train and the tram (as well as the city’s metro, buses and funiculars) for free with the Lisboa Card.

 Admission and Tickets to the National Archaeology Museum

 Admission to the National Archaeology Museum is €5.00, but it can be combined with a visit to the Jerónimos Monastery, with a €12.00 ticket allowing entry to both.
 It’s free with the Lisboa Card.